HIV stands for Human Immunodeficency Virus.

 HIV infects a person's immune cells.
 By interfering with the cells that protect us against infection, HIV leaves the body poorly protected against particular types of diseases which these cells normally can fight off easily.

-Initially, a person living with HIV may show no symptoms of HIV infection as their immune system manages to control it.
-However, in most cases their immune system will need help from anti-HIV drugs to keep the HIV infection under control.
-These drugs do not completely rid the body of HIV infection.
+Initally, a person living with HIV may show no symptoms of HIV infection as their immune system manages to control it.
+However, in most cases their immune system will eventually need help from antiretroviral drugs to keep the HIV infection under control.

 - • HIV can infect anybody